 - Total Recall – Because of course, Schwarzenegger.

 - Shanghai Noon and Shanghai Knights – Because of course, Jackie Chan.
 We had some really cool conversations while watching these; they’re fun and funny and give you a lot of chances to talk about real history vs. the movies.

 - On January 1, our whole family of five went to tea at our favorite local tearoom.
 We had been collecting “Good Things” in a jar all year for 2015, and on the first day of 2016, at the tea, we opened the jar and read them all aloud.
 It was great!
 (We’re doing it again this year, and I’d love to do a post on the whole project sometime soon.)

 - We went to some bookstores.
 Our favorite local one, the York Emporium, plus chains 2nd & Charles and Barnes & Noble, plus The Comic Store in Lancaster.

-- At 4-H, Sarah gave an oral presentation on the report on bats she worked on in December, and she had the first meeting for a new dog project she is hoping to take on with our aging dog, Coby.
+- At 4-H, Ashar gave an oral presentation on the report on bats she worked on in December, and she had the first meeting for a new dog project she is hoping to take on with our aging dog, Coby.
 We are just hoping the poor 13-year-old dog holds out.

 - We’ve talked a ton about the presidential race.
-Sarah is incredibly interested and has a favorite candidate based on the issues that matter most to her.
+Ashar is incredibly interested and has a favorite candidate based on the issues that matter most to her.
 We’ve been watching debates, reading about all the candidates and their views and backgrounds, following primaries, etc. This has been a huge part of our month and will be for months to come, I can tell.

 - We adopted a new cat named Mr. Angelino!
 This took some work (we’d been trying since Thanksgiving) but now he’s all ours.